bcla22/bc-portfolio/README.md

 # BC Portfolio Website

 This project contains the Next.js project running my portfolio site at [benclausi.com](https://benclausi.com).
-It's UI is built on top of TailwindCSS and uses Framer Motion for page transitions.
+The UI is built on top of TailwindCSS and uses Framer Motion for page transitions.

 ## Requirements